Paul M. Rand, Vice President of Communications

 Kevin Castro is a social media specialist, helping to manage UChicago’s main social media channels and support social media initiatives across the University.
 Kevin graduated from the University of Wisconsin-Madison’s School of Business in December 2016.
 While an undergraduate, he worked in the University’s Communications office assisting in managing the UW-Madison social media channels.
 Kevin joined UChicago in 2018 after spending a year managing digital communications for a financial services firm in Madison, WI.

-Ryan Goodwin, Assistant Editor
+Ryan Goodwin, Digital Editor

 Louise Lerner, News Officer for Physical Sciences